huaminghuangtw/Second-Brain/My-Evergreen-Notes/You are the average of the five people you associate with most.md

 Some people talk to you in their free time and some people free their time to talk to you.

+A true friend never gets in your way unless you happen to be going down. — Arnold H. Glasow

 ---
 # References
 -